-Visit the Colosseum (the largest amphitheatre built during the Roman Empire).
+The Colosseum is the largest amphitheatre built during the Roman Empire).

 These steps have an irregular butterfly-shaped design.
 They were built in 18th century.
 See: Scalinata di Trinità (steps of the Trinita dei Monti church).

-Further information about Rome via this outstanding Google Guide
+Further information about Rome can be found via this outstanding Google Guide